10 Must-see Uganda Safari Animals. Your safari bucket list

 8. Golden Monkey.

 Golden monkeys are another primate species as rare as the mountain gorillas.
-Golden monkeys can only be seen in DRC, Rwanda, and Uganda.
+Golden monkeys can only be seen in D.R.
+Congo, Rwanda, and Uganda.

 A visit to Murchison Falls National Park means seeing the tall and calm giraffes.
 Rothschild giraffes can only be found in Kenya and Uganda – with Uganda having the biggest population.